FBruzzesi/fbruzzesi.github.io/docs/blog/posts/2024-01-28-an-ode-to-simplicity.md

 If those reasons are not enough, it is still best practice to start with a baseline model and then iterate on it by adding complexity.

-As concrete example of simplicity in data science, I would like to mention an amazing keynote by [Dr. Robert Erdmann][robert-erdmann-twitter] at PyData Amsterdam 2023: [Python for Imaging and Artificial Intelligence in Cultural Heritage][robert-erdmann-keynote].
+As concrete example of simplicity in data science, I would like to mention an amazing keynote by [Dr. Robert Erdmann][robert-erdmann-twitter]{:target="_blank"} at PyData Amsterdam 2023: [Python for Imaging and Artificial Intelligence in Cultural Heritage][robert-erdmann-keynote]{:target="_blank"}.
 Very well invested ~35 minutes of your time, you won't regret a second of it.

 During the keynote is Dr. Erdmann made me feel quite uncomfortable for how embarrassingly well he manages to break down complex problems into simple ones, solve them individually and then combine them together to solve the original problem.